adivenxnataly/DisplayCalibration/README.md

 ![banner](https://github.com/adivenxnataly/DisplayCalibration/blob/main/files/banner2.png)

-Enhance Color Saturation for universal Android devices (this module using surfaceflinger, so u can change the value manually from 1.0 - 2.0).
+Enhance Color Saturation for universal Android devices.
+>this module using surfaceflinger, for color saturation  u can change the value manually from 1.0 - 2.0.

  service running, with terminal use `su` (superuser) access :